nspitko/broan_erv_uart/README.md

 ## FAQ
 Q: I see errors about failed communication

-A: Either you have the RS495 wires reversed, or you didn't restart the ERV after connecting the ESP32.
+A: Either you have the RS485 wires reversed, or you didn't restart the ERV after connecting the ESP32.

 Q: Why doesn't it support X?

-A: Not everything is actually exposed via the rs485 interface, like the life CFM readings much to my chagrin.
-For other stuff, I may need dumps from a unit with the feature you're requesting, or it might already be mapped and just needs to be plumbed though to Home Assistant.
+A: Not everything is actually exposed via the rs485 interface.
+I may need dumps from a unit with the feature you're requesting, or it might already be mapped and just needs to be plumbed though to Home Assistant.
 Feel free to open an issue or PR

 Q: What if I still want wall controls?